GSA-TTS/identity-dev-docs/_pages/support.md

 ---
 ### Login.gov support desk

-If you have techinical questions that are not covered by these FAQ's, submit a ticket to the <a
+If you have technical questions that are not covered by these FAQ's, submit a ticket to the <a
     class="usa-link usa-link--external"
     rel="noreferrer"
     target="_blank"